billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

 # Macros &amp; Plugins #
   Macros allow any chain of audio nodes to be encapsulated as a single unit.
-  The begin(&lt;macro-name&gt;) & end(&lt;macro-name&gt;) methods marking the beginning and
+  The begin() & end() methods mark the beginning and end of a macro chain.
-  end of a macro chain.
   Once defined, a macro effectively becomes a unit and can be selected by type/id/class like any other node.
 Parameter change requests will be mapped to any audio params nodes within the macro that match the request.
 For example:
   ```javascript
   //define a simple macro named "microsynth"
   __().begin("microsynth").sine().gain(0).dac().end("microsynth");